-- Until 10 years has elapsed since conviction for any of the following: Dangerous Driving; 'Hit and Run Accident' offences involving injury; Drink Driving offences (including drugs); Driving Whilst Disqualified; - Until 5 years has elapsed since conviction for no insurance; - If you have been convicted on three or more occasions, arising separately, of any other offences under the Road Traffic Orders or any equivalent offences elsewhere within 5 years from the date of application.
+- Until 10 years has elapsed since conviction for any of the following: Dangerous Driving; 'Hit and Run Accident' offences involving injury; Drink Driving offences (including drugs); Driving Whilst Disqualified; - Until 5 years has elapsed since any sanction for no insurance; - If you have been convicted on three or more occasions, arising separately, of any other offences under the Road Traffic Orders or any equivalent offences elsewhere within 5 years from the date of application.
 (Fixed Penalty Notices may be taken into consideration).

-Below are examples of some of the offences that will be considered during the vetting process and may make you unsuitable for employment with PSNI -
+Service Vetting Unit will consider all criminal history and involvement with police during the vetting process.
+Below are examples of some offences that will be considered and may make you unsuitable for appointment;